mlox/mlox/mlox/mlox_readme.txt

 http://www.bethsoft.com/bgsforums/index.php?showforum=12
 You can search for the latest mlox thread by using the forum Search function.

-Please include in your problem report a copy of file "mlox.err" from your mlox directory.
+If you get a popup error window, please include the contents in your report.

 ------------------------------------------------------------
 o Introduction - Why mlox?